vagmi/muservice-in-rust/README.md

 * Router - `./src/router.rs`
 * Error - `./src/error.rs`

+## Step 4

+This step adds `serde` and `serde_json` for serializing structs.
+We need this for reading the request body and returning JSON.

+* Path Parameters - `./src/router/path_handler.rs`
+* Query Parameters - `./src/router/query_handler.rs`
+* JSON body handler - `./src/router/json_handler.rs`

-Run `git checkout step-04` to get to the next step.
+Run `git checkout step-05` to get to the next step.

 * [x] Bootstrap Rust project
 * [x] Add tokio and anyhow and run as an async binary
 * [x] Library and binary structure and setup tracing
 * [x] Add axum and setup a hello world endpoint
-* [ ] Explore different extractors for Path, Body and Query Params
+* [x] Explore different extractors for Path, Body and Query Params
 * [ ] Add database support with sqlx and postgres
 * [ ] Authentication based on a JWT token